pedrofurtado/qrcode_pix_ruby/README.md

 https://qrcode-pix-ruby.herokuapp.com

-🚨 Important note: The first page load can be slow, because of Heroky free tier.
+🚨 Important note: The first page load can be slow, because of Heroku free tier.
 But don't worry, the demo works well 🤓

 ## Contributing